sim590/lain-wiki/Widgets.md

 Every `function` may take either a table or a list of variables as input.

-If the input is a table, you have to define a function variable called `settings` in it, in order to make your customizations and set `widget`.
+If the input is a table, you must define a function variable called `settings` in it.
+There you will be able to define the widget's appearance.

 If `widget` is a textbox, to markup it call `widget:set_markup(...)` within `settings`.